Skip to content

 • Complex expressions

-In SQL mode, your query is executed exactly as written—time range and limit controls are disabled since you have full control over the SQL.
+In SQL mode, your query executes exactly as written.
+Time range and limit controls are disabled since you have full control over the SQL.

 1. Start specific, then broaden: Begin with specific conditions and remove filters to expand results